sameersbn/docker-gitlab/README.md

     sameersbn/gitlab:8.3.2
 ```

-Please refer the [Available Configuration Parameters](#available-configuration-parameters) section for the list of SMTP parameters that can be specified.
+Please refer the [Available Configuration Parameters](#available-configuration-parameters) section for the list of IMAP parameters that can be specified.

 ### SSL